-What we frequently miss in conflicts is the message under the words and patterns of disconnect because we are so busy defending ourselves.
+What we frequently miss in conflicts is the message under the words and patterns of disconnection because we are so busy defending ourselves.
 Our central nervous systems are ready to step in and send us into fight, flight, or freeze at a moment’s notice.
 Often all it takes is one shrug of our partner’s shoulder or a misinterpretation of a brief comment to send us into our primitive, survival instinct stance.
 Our bodies and our brains stand at the ready to keep us alive!
-The problem with this that encounters with our partners become combat zones rather than comfort zones.
+The problem with this is that encounters with our partners become combat zones rather than comfort zones.

 How do we turn this around?
 Start by having intentional awareness about emotions, body sensations, and actions.
 First towards ourselves and then towards our partners in times of conflict.
 A very effective initial step is to sit in a calm place and recall the last fight you had with your partner.
-Do you remember what caused your heart rate to increase or what led to that first flush or anger or fear?
-Once you identity it spend some time considering where this reaction originated.
+Do you remember what caused your heart rate to increase or what led to that first flush of anger or fear?
+Once you identify the source spend some time considering where this reaction originated.
 How old were you the first time you felt this way?
 What caused you to feel this way?
 Where do you feel it in your body?
 What message are you telling yourself about yourself?
 What message are you telling yourself about your partner?
 Be aware of your emotions and body sensations.
 If you feel it is just too much just set this exercise aside and come back to it later after you feel you have calmed down.

 Once we have awareness of what happens to us in conflict we can begin to slow down or stop the conflict with our partner before it escalates into anger, fear, or disconnection.
 The very first place to start when you feel the emotions rising is to call a time out with your partner.
-A properly executed time-out request with give each person time to calm the central nervous system, reconsider the next words or gestures you plan to use, and then come back together in a spirit of problem solving and reconnection instead of defense, anger, and distance.
-Interested in how to effectively us a time out in conflict and still maintain connection?
+A properly executed time-out request with giving each person time to calm the central nervous system, reconsider the next words or gestures you plan to use, and then come back together in a spirit of problem-solving and reconnection instead of defense, anger, and distance.
+Interested in how to effectively use a time out in conflict and still maintain connection?
 Watch for my next post: Maintaining Connection In Conflict.